isaacwisdom/RemarkableLamyEraser/README.md

 # Other Styli

-The project was, at one point, confirmed to work with:
+The project was—at one point in time—also confirmed to work with:

  * Kindle Scribe Pen
  * Samsung S6 S Pen